Engineering (ENGR)

 CSU GE: D IGETC: 4 District GE: D

-ENGR 010 Engineering Processes and Tools 3 Units
+ENGR 010 Introduction to Engineering 3 Units

 Lecture Hours: 2 Lab Hours: 3 Repeatable: No Grading: L